 In this configuration, the flash thinks it’s attached physically to your camera, and will fire accordingly.
 You can adjust the power of the flash by changing the Flash Exposure Compensation on your camera.

 The above configuration works well if you’re using just one or two small flashes off-camera.
 All your remote flashes will fire as part of one “group”, so you won’t be able to do things like adjust one light so it’s not as bright as the other (also called ratio lighting).

 Pocket Wizard ControlTL in Practice

 The neat thing about these radios is how they can be used in real-world shoots.
 For solo shooters, this means that you have to mess around with your lights and settings a lot less.
 Portrait shooters, for example, can now change lighting levels from their camera, which means they can spend more time working with the subject and less with their lights.

 Wedding shooters now have an excellent, automatic off-camera flash system without wires to trip up guests, and without the hassle of making sure they have a line-of-sight to their flashes when they shoot.
-Just stick a couple of flashes with FlexTT5s in the corner of the room, bouncing off the ceiling and let ControlTL do the heavy lifting for you.
+Just pair a couple of flashes with FlexTT5s in the corner of the room, bouncing off the ceiling, and let ControlTL do the heavy lifting for you.

 Sports shooters have similar advantages.
 Photographers shooting indoor basketball, for example, have long been clamping flashes to various places to get better coverage of light in relatively dark stadiums.
 With infrared-based systems (like Nikon’s CLS), flash firing isn’t always reliable.
 Stick this Pocket Wizard combo into the spot, however, and you have a much more reliable triggering mechanism with the kind of automation you’re used to with CLS, i-TTL or E-TTL.